GetSetAbhi/software-engineer-questions/README.md

 3. Tell us about a technical book or article you read recently, why you liked it, and why we should read it.

+   **Answer 3**

+   Technically, I've been looking to upskill a bit.
+I am a backend developer and I've mostly worked with the spring framework and microservices.
+   I've been looking to upskill and become a full stack developer so started learning Angular framework.
+   I've only been reading angular related blogs to understand more about angular related things while developing small things to learn Angular.
+   There's nothing specific that I can recommend.
+I do recommend reading technical blogs for any technical thing that one is trying to learn and that is because these technical blogs help us to understand better and tell us 'why is something, the way it is ?'.
+This is a question that comes up most of the time when we are learning something new.

+   I am also pursuing crypto currency investment as a hobby and for the I came across an [article](https://www.dummies.com/personal-finance/investing/3-short-term-cryptocurrency-investing-time-frames/) to help me understand long-term and short term crypto trading.
+   You should read it if you are new to crypto investment and are looking to identify a strategy that suits you while investing in crypto currencies.

 4. Tell us about one of your favorite products (physical or software) and one specific aspect that makes it truly great.